Simon Fremont – The Explorer’s Eye

 Strand Gallery, October 2017

-‘Last person to leave turn of the tap’ is my most recent body of work to be exhibited that explores Sandford Mill a water treatment plant built in the 1950s and decommissioned in the 1980s.
+‘Last person to leave turn off the tap’ is my most recent body of work to be exhibited that explores Sandford Mill a water treatment plant built in the 1950s and decommissioned in the 1980s.
 It was built to address water shortages in a rapidly expanding Chelmsford.
 The building is now in limbo waiting for a decision on its future.
-The images capture the limbo state of the apparatus used to treat water in the main Filter House.
+The images capture the limbo state of the apparatus of treating water in the main Filter House.